ipol-journal/ipolDevel/ipol_demo/modules/blobs/README.txt

 Features:
  - Upload file (audio, image, video)
+ - Upload zip contents file
+ - Created demo (templated, using templated demo or normal demo)
+ - Add file for this demo from uploaded file
+ - Add tag for these file
+ - Delete demo with his id
+ - Delete one file with his id and his id demo associated
+ - Delete tag with id file associated
  - Add uploaded file in directory defined in blobs conf file
- - Add in database what file was uploaded with which demo associated
- - Add in database what file was uploaded with which tags associated
- - Delete one file with his hash and his demo associated
- - Get file from name of the demo
- - Get demo from name of the file
- - Get file from name of the tag
- - Get tags from name of the file
+ - Created thumbnail of uploaded file in directory defined in blobs conf file

 Usage: python main.py blobs.conf